wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 ### Accessibility

-Lots of the UI elements aren't focusable, which means they can't be <kbd>Tab</kbd>’bed on, and screenreaders, voice control thingies and other accessibility tools won't know about them.
+Lots of the UI elements aren’t focusable, which means they can’t be <kbd>Tab</kbd>’bed on, and screenreaders, voice control thingies and other accessibility tools won’t know about them.

 This is easily fixed by adding `tabindex="0"` to the UI elements and binding a common handler to clicks and <kbd>Enter</kbd> press.